 The arrangement of elements in a piece of art that creates a sense of visual equilibrium.

-A painting technique where the transition between colours and shades appears smooth or gradual.
+Blending is a painting technique where the transition between colours and shades appears smooth or gradual.

 Painting process where the artist roughly establishes the composition and structure of the subject.
 It’s a popular technique with portrait artists.

 An opaque paint that can completely obliterate an underlying colour.

 The way in which an artist applies paint to a support with a brush.
 Used to refer to the characteristics of the artist in question.

 A closely woven cloth that acts as a support for paintings.
 Get started with them with our beginner's guide to canvas painting.